Black and tan

 A black and tan is a beer cocktail made by layering a pale beer (usually pale ale) and a dark beer (usually stout).
-In Ireland, the drink is called a half and half because in Ireland the term "black and tan" is considered to be offensive.
+In Ireland, the drink is called a half and half.

 History

 The term likely originated in England, where consumers have blended different beers since at least the 17th century.
 The tradition of blending beers can be traced to London during the 1700s where beer blends or "three-threads" and "five-threads" were consumed.
 Each thread was a beer type that was blended into a drink.
 Three threads was a form of mixed beer alehouses sold to avoid paying a higher tax on beer.
-By taking a strong beer taxed at a higher rate and mixing it with a small beer taxed at a lower-rate afforded brewers a profit.
+By taking a strong beer taxed at a higher rate and mixing it with a small beer taxed at a lower-rate, brewers were able to turn a higher profit.
 This practice continued from the late 1690s to 1700s.
 The earliest recorded usage of the term black and tan in the drink context is from 1881, according to the Oxford English Dictionary, in the American magazine Puck.
 The first recorded British use of the term to describe a drink is from 1889.